 CORIST, Scandion Oncology’s first clinical study with SCO-101 is a Phase II study.
 In this study, patients with chemotherapy (FOLFIRI) resistant and metastatic colorectal cancer receive SCO-101 treatment together with the standard chemotherapy drug combination FOLFIRI.
 All patients enrolled in the trial have demonstrated acquired FOLFIRI resistance.

-In the CORIST colorectal cancer study part 1, safety and tolerability are investigated combining SCO-101 with chemotherapy.
-The goal is to establish a safe dose (Maximum Tolerable Dose) of SCO-101 when given together with FOLFIRI.
+In the CORIST colorectal cancer study part 1, safety and tolerability were investigated combining SCO-101 with chemotherapy.
+The goal was to establish a safe dose (Maximum Tolerable Dose) of SCO-101 when given together with FOLFIRI.

-In part 2 of CORIST, 25 patients will be treated with SCO-101 and FOLFIRI according to the recommended dose for Phase II identified in part 1 of the CORIST study.
+In part 2 of CORIST, 25 RAS wild-type patients will be treated with SCO-101 and FOLFIRI according to the recommended dose identified in part 1 of the CORIST study.
 Efficacy as determined by changes in the size of the patient’s tumor tissue will be the primary endpoint.

 Scandion Oncology’s second clinical study with SCO-101 is a Phase Ib study named PANTAX.
 In this study patients with inoperable or metastatic pancreatic cancer receive SCO-101 treatment in combination with standard first line chemotherapy (Nab-paclitaxel and gemcitabine).

 The PANTAX study consists of two parts: part 1 (Phase Ib), where the Company defines the dose of SCO-101 that can be given together with standard first line chemotherapy (Nab-paclitaxel plus gemcitabine).